 The History of the Feast of Lanterns

-In 1905, the first Feast of Lanterns was held in Pacific Grove as the closing ceremonies to the Chautauqua Assembly.
-It wasn’t until December of 1957 that the Feast of Lanterns was revived as part of the city’s winter activities, and it was the next year that Mayor Shropshire asked City Councilman Clyde Dyke to chair the revival of the Feast of Lanterns.
+It wasn’t until December of 1957 that the Feast of Lanterns was revived as part of the city’s winter activities.
+When the Feast of Lanterns was revived in 1958, Mayor Shropshire asked City Councilman Clyde Dyke to chair the revival of the Feast of Lanterns.
 Clyde, assisted by his wife, Elmarie and the Mayor’s wife, Helen, orchestrated the Feast of Lanterns as we know it today; with its Royal Court, elegant costumes, teas, fashion shows, and the Legend of the Blue Willow enacted by the Royal Court and their families.
 The use and display of lighted lanterns, the boat parade that moves across the bay, a variety of family entertainment, and fireworks over the cove at the close the Festival were all introduced with the original Feast of Lanterns in 1905.

 As it was in 1905, and revived in 1958, and continues today, there is an opportunity to enjoy music and dancing from around the world, view exhibits and enjoy the locals literary efforts, meet your neighbors, and have fun in the fresh air, sunshine, and cool fog of Pacific Grove.